copyrite/LwotcMinimalText/XComGame.md

 * Damage improves with GREMLIN tier.

 ## Center Mass
++1 damage with guns.
-+1 to primary weapon damage, pistol damage and sawed-off shotgun damage.
+* If your primary weapon is not a gun, +1 primary weapon damage.

 ## Chain Lightning
 Fire your Arc Thrower at a target that you can stun.
 Chain Lightning bounces up to {% CHAIN_LIGHTNING_CHAINS %} other targets within {% CHAIN_LIGHTNING_RADIUS %} tiles.
-* {% 1AP ET %}
+* {% AP1 ET %}
 * {% COOLDOWN %}
 * Cannot be used when concealed.

 ## Chain Shot
 Fire a shot with -10 Aim.
 If you hit, you fire another shot with -10 Aim.
-* Consumes 1 ammo per shot.
 * {% COOLDOWN %}
 * Chain Shot can be devastating against non-cover enemies, or when augmented with aim bonuses.